torvalds/linux/Documentation/networking/rds.rst

   rds_send_xmit()
     - transmits congestion map if one is pending
     - may set ACK_REQUIRED
-    - calls transport to send either non-RDMA or RDMA message (RDMA ops never retransmitted)
+    - calls transport to send either analn-RDMA or RDMA message (RDMA ops never retransmitted)

   rds_ib_xmit()